-- (1) The Information Document shall be controlled by the Issuer's Euronext Growth Advisor, who shall provide Oslo Børs with confirmation that such a control has been carried out in connection with the submission of the final Information Document and completed checklist.
-Such submission and confirmation shall take place within 08:00 hours three Trading Days before the first day of admission to trading, unless otherwise agreed with Oslo Børs. - (2) Rule 3.6.2 in Rule Book Part I does not apply for the Information Document.
-Instead, tThe Information Document must be publicly disclosed through NewsPoint no later than 08:00 hours on the first day of admission to trading. - (3) The content requirements of the Information Document are specified in Appendix III in Rule Book Part I does not apply.
-The content requirements of the Information Document are specified in a separate Notice.
-The liability statement in the separate Notice Appendix III in Rule Book Part I from persons responsible for the Information Document shall be signed by the Issuer's board of directors.
-The Information Document must also address any significant matters or characteristics associated with the Issuer or its Shares that are not covered by these content requirements, including, but not limited to, (without limitation) sufficient information about any transactions that are planned for the period prior to admission to trading.
-For certain large transactions not reflected in the annual and/or interimreports to be included in the Information Document, detailed information shall be included in the Information Document as further set out in a separate Notice issued by Oslo Børs.
-For Issuers that are qualifying for Direct Admission, Oslo Børs may grant exemptions from some of the content requirements as set out for the Information Document.
-Oslo Børs may also grant exemptions from some of the content requirements as set out for the Information Document for other Issuers.
-Oslo Børs has a strict practice for granting exemption from content requirements of the Information Document, which means that an exemption mentioned in last sentence should not be anticipated. - (4) Rule 3.6.2 in Rule Book Part I does not apply in the Issuer is using a prospectus pursuant to the Prospectus Regulation as its Presentation Document Instead, the Issuer must publish an announcement through NewsPoint detailing where the prospectus is available no later than 08:00 hours on the first day of admission to trading. - (5) If a clarifying disclaimer as set out in in separate Notice part A section 2.1 in Appendix III in Rule-Book Part I (or similar) is not included on the front page of a prospectus that is used as Presentation Document, the Issuer must publish an announcement containing such disclaimer before admission to trading, cf. sixth paragraph. - (6) If significant information associated with the Issuer or its Shares is not included in the prospectus that is used as Presentation Document, cf. fourth and fifth paragraphs, such information must be published through NewsPoint no later than 08:00 hours on the first day of admission to trading.
+(1) The Information Document shall be controlled by the Issuer's Euronext Growth Advisor, who shall provide Oslo Børs with confirmation that such a control has been carried out in connection with the submission of the final Information Document and completed checklist.
+Such submission and confirmation shall take place within 08:00 hours three Trading Days before the first day of admission to trading, unless otherwise agreed with Oslo Børs.

+trading, unless otherwise agreed with Oslo Børs.

+(2) Rule 3.6.2 in Rule Book Part I does not apply for Information Document.
+Instead The Information Document must be publicly disclosed through NewsPoint no later than 08:00 hours on the first day of admission to trading.

+(3) Appendix III in Rule Book Part I does not apply.
+The content requirements of the Information Document are specified in Appendix III in Rule Book Part I.a separate Notice.
+The liability statement in Appendix III in Rule Book Part Ithe separate Notice from persons responsible for the Information Document shall be signed by the Issuer's board of directors.
+The Information Document must also address any significant matters or characteristics associated with the Issuer or its Shares that are not covered by these content requirements, including (without limitation), but not limited to, sufficient information about any transactions that are planned for the period prior to admission to trading.
+Forcertain large transactions not reflected in the annual and/or interim reports to be included in the Information Document, detailed information shall be included in the Information Document as furtherset out in a separate Notice issued by Oslo Børs.For Issuers that are qualifying for Direct Admission, Oslo Børs may grant exemptions from some of the content requirements as set out for the Information Document of the Information Document for other Issuers.
+Oslo Børs has a strict practice for granting exemption from content requirements of the Information Document, which means that an exemption mentioned in last sentence should not be anticipated.

+(4) Rule 3.6.2 in Rule Book Part I does not apply If the Issuer is using a prospectus pursuant to the Prospectus Regulation as its Presentation Document.
+Instead the Issuer must publish an announcement through NewsPoint detailing where the prospectus is available no later than 08:00 hours on the first day of admission to trading.

+(5) If a clarifying disclaimer as set out in section 2.1 in Appendix III in Rule Book Part lin separate Notice part A (or similar) is not included on the front page of a prospectus that is used as Presentation Document, the Issuer must publish an announcement containing such disclaimer before admission to trading, cf. sixth paragraph.

+(6) If significant information associated with the Issuer or its Shares is not included in the prospectus that is used as Presentation Document, cf. fourth and fifth paragraphs, such information must be published through NewsPoint no later than 08:00 hours on the first day of admission to trading.